10 adorable words that don't exist in English - but should

 Language: German

-9. Honne and Tatemae
+9. Honne AND Tatemae

 Language: Japanese

-10. Baking pipe face
+10. Pancake face

 Language: German